gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_5_generate_image.md

 ## Introduction

-This guide shows you how to use the Code Interpreter tool in Azure AI Foundry Agents to generate a pie chart of sales by region.
-You will use a sample dataset with sales figures for Europe and China.
+This guide shows you how to use the Code Interpreter tool in Azure AI Foundry Agents to generate a pie chart of sales by region from a CSV file.
+You will create a `sales_data.csv` file with sales data for Europe and China, and then use the Code Interpreter to visualize the data.

 ## Prerequisites